-Typically, after an initial consultation, the Medicine Vet will discuss options for further investigations (e.g. blood tests, radiographs, ultrasound or endoscopy).
-Depending on how unwell your pet is and availability of advanced test procedures, your pet may be admitted to hospital or be scheduled to return at another time.
-After investigations, your pet may need to go back home to await results, or may need to stay in for supportive treatment and care, depending on how unwell they are.
+Typically, after an initial consultation, a patient will be admitted for further investigations (e.g. blood tests, radiographs, ultrasound or endoscopy) or maybe re-admitted at another time at the owner’s convenience.
+After investigations, the pet may need to go back home to await results, but some may need to stay in for supportive treatment and care, depending on how unwell they are.

 Discussion of tests and treatments required

-The medicine vet examining your animal will determine what tests and treatment your pet requires, and will discuss these requirements with you.
+The medicine clinician examining your animal will determine what tests and treatment your case requires, and will discuss these requirements with you.
 An estimate of the cost of investigations and treatment will be discussed with you.
 Please feel free during the consultation to ask any questions and discuss any worries that you might have.

 How will I find out what is happening?

 Keeping you well informed about your pet is very important to us.
 We will do our best to be available to meet with you or to speak to you but clinical work is unpredictable, and there may sometimes be a delay before we can make contact.
 Please be patient under those circumstances.

 When your pet returns home we will give you a document that outlines your pet’s condition and treatment.
 If you need to visit a veterinary surgeon soon after your pet is discharged please take this document with you.
 Your veterinary surgeon will have already been contacted to update them about your pet, so that the appropriate type of veterinary care can continue to be provided.

 - Formal report

 A formal report will be written and sent to your veterinary surgeon soon after discharge or once all results are available.

 One of the most important aspects of treatment is the follow up.
 Depending on the specific problem with your pet, this may be managed by your own vet or by the team at WAVES.
 Do not hesitate to contact us in the future.